 - tell your doctor and pharmacist if you are allergic to denosumab (Prolia, Xgeva), any other medications, latex, or any of the ingredients in denosumab injection.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - you should know that denosumab injection is available under the brand names Prolia and Xgeva.
 You should not receive more than one product containing denosumab at a time.
 Be sure to tell your doctor if you are being treated with either of these medications.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: cancer chemotherapy medications; medications that suppress the immune system such as azathioprine (Imuran), cyclosporine (Gengraf, Neoral, Sandimmune), methotrexate (Rheumatrex, Trexall), sirolimus (Rapamune), and tacrolimus (Prograf); or oral steroids such as dexamethasone (Decadron, Dexpak), methylprednisolone (Medrol), and prednisone (Sterapred); Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+Be sure to mention any of the following: angiogenesis inhibitors such as bevacizumab (Avastin), everolimus (Afinitor, Zortress), pazopanib (Votrient), sorafenib (Nexavar), or sunitinib (Sutent); cancer chemotherapy medications; medications that suppress the immune system such as azathioprine (Azasan, Imuran), cyclosporine (Gengraf, Neoral, Sandimmune), methotrexate (Trexall), sirolimus (Rapamune), and tacrolimus (Astagraf XL, Prograf); or oral steroids such as dexamethasone, methylprednisolone (Medrol), and prednisone (Rayos).
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have or have ever had a low level of calcium in your blood.
 Your doctor will probably check the level of calcium in your blood before you begin treatment and will probably tell you not to receive denosumab injection if the level is too low.